 The business of EastCoast is subject to all of the operating risks normally associated with the exploration for, and the production, storage, transportation and marketing of oil and gas.
-These risks include blowouts, explosions, fire, gaseous leaks, migration of harmful substances and oil spills, any of which could cause personal injury, result in damage to, or destruction of, oil and gas wells or formations or production facilities and other property, equipment and the environment, as well as interrupt operations.
-In addition, all of EastCoast's operations will be subject to the risks normally incident to drilling of natural gas wells and the operation and development of gas properties, including encountering unexpected formations or pressures, premature declines of reservoirs, blowouts, equipment failures and other accidents, sour gas releases, uncontrollable flows of oil, natural gas or well fluids, adverse weather conditions, pollution and other environmental risks.
-Drilling conducted by EastCoast overseas will involve increased drilling risks of high pressures and mechanical difficulties, including stuck pipe, collapsed casing and separated cable.
-The impact that any of these risks may have upon EastCoast is increased due to the fact that EastCoast currently only has one producing property.
-EastCoast will maintain insurance against some, but not all, potential risks; however, there can be no assurance that such insurance will be adequate to cover any losses or exposure for liability.
+These risks include blowouts, explosions, fire, gaseous leaks, migration of harmful substances and oil spills, any of which could cause personal injury, result in however, there can be no assurance that such insurance will be adequate to cover any losses or exposure for liability.
 The occurrence of a significant unfavourable event not fully covered by insurance could have a material adverse effect on EastCoast's financial condition, results of operations and cash flows.
 Furthermore, EastCoast cannot predict whether insurance will continue to be available at a reasonable cost or at all.